clapy-app/clapy-plugin/README.md

 (1) Alternative: `yarn dev` through command-line to start everything

+## Update the database

+- Run `hasura console` in a terminal, and open the printed link.
+From the hasura console, make the desired changes.
+- Run `yarn gentypes` to update the TypeScript interface and graphql model in the code base.

-Note: for now, `Hasura console` task is excluded from the default build because it's rarely useful in current developments.
-To start it, run this task or `yarn console` in the terminal.
-If you often need it, feel free to uncomment it in the default build task (.vscode/tasks.json, first task).
+Note: for now, the corresponding `Hasura console` task is excluded from the default build because it's rarely useful in current developments.
+If you find yourself often opening the console, don't hesitate to add the task back to the main task, `Start dev env`, in `.vscode/tasks.json`.

 ## Update yarn

 - `yarn set version stable`
 - `yarn install` in the root, the back and the front directories.

+## Update libraries

+- `yarn upgr` and select the new versions.

+Special mentions:

+- Hasura CLI: you need to update the library version + the version of the image hasura/graphql-engine in docker-compose.yml + db/Dockerfile.
+They all have to have the same version number.
+- @types/node: the major version should be the same as the node used in the project
+- express-jwt: there used to be a bug in JWT validation when upgrading above 6.1.2.
+If you upgrade, ensure you test carefully the JWT validation.

+Code to design libraries, unused for now:

+- opentype.js: it's a fork, no need to upgrade for now (see _Open PR & issues from me_ below)
+- puppeteer

 ## Test Stripe workflow